seiflotfy/compatipede/README.md

 A URL is then opened once using the Firefox UserAgent and another time using the WebKit UserAgent and checked for compatibility:
 - Equal redirects
-- CSS style compatability
+- CSS style compatibility
-- Source code compatability
+- Source code compatibility
 - Other custom tests

 Resuls of each run are written to a MongoDB